akashravi/SWAN-Package-Manager/index.md

 ## List of completed deliverables

 - Server Extension with all the necessary API endpoints
-- Frontend Extension that lets users to interact with the package manager
+- Frontend Extension that lets users interact with the package manager
 - Dockerfile that automates deployment
 - SWAN integration